 Step 5: Paint the Wall

-Apply True Value EasyCare® latex paint with a brush or roller, starting at the top and painting in a “W”, “X” or “N” pattern and then fill in the spaces.
+Apply True Value EasyCare® Ultra Premium Interior Paint with a brush or roller, starting at the top and painting in a “W”, “X” or “N” pattern and then fill in the spaces.
 Continue this until you are at the bottom of the wall.
 Once you reach the bottom load your roller with paint and starting at the top roll all the way to the bottom then go back next to where you just rolled and roll to the bottom again.
 This should be done until all of the area you had just painted has been rolled in the same direction.
 This ensures good hide and durability from your paint job.
 Let it dry thoroughly.
 Add a second coat if any of the wall underneath is still showing.
 For best results use a roller cover with a thick nap so that paint effectively makes it into all nooks and crannies on the textured surface.

 You can use a sponge painting or rag rolling to create texture on plain walls.
 Rag rolling is done by using a twisted or bunched up rag to roll paint on or pull it off irregularly, creating a mottled effect for a custom look that is all your own.
 Using a sponge to dab paint on a surface provides a similar but unique effect.
 Follow the steps below to do it right.